 , we find

-The expression for is clearly experimentally verifiable: it is the ideal gas law.
+is clearly experimentally verifiable: it is the ideal gas law.
 That's good, but we

 expected to get that.
 More interestingly the Sackur-Tetrode equation for